 Cost – you can most likely can do it cheaper

-Cost is without a doubt the biggest downside to taking tours.
+Cost is without a doubt the biggest downside to taking tours, especially if you’re a budget traveler.
 The companies offering their services are not altruistic do-gooders, they’re in it to make a profit and that profit is paid for by you.
 From transport to sights and activities, you’ll be paying a premium when you can most likely recreate the same trip much cheaper.
 When I was in Hawaii, I spent only $5 visiting Pearl Harbor when most of the tours cost around $50.
-Sure, I took the local bus instead of stepping onto a coach outside my hotel, but it wasn’t difficult to stroll a few paces to the bus stop.
+Same $5 local bus option when I visited Niagara Falls.
+Sure, I took public transport instead of stepping onto a coach outside my hotel, but it wasn’t difficult to stroll a few paces to the bus stop.

 One of the things that frustrates me the most as an independent traveller is large groups.
 I recently visited the Van Gough museum in Amsterdam which was being visited by a large group at the same time.
 As they stood en mass around each picture, jostling with each other for viewing space, it became impossible for anyone else to get a look in.
 Meanwhile, those who had lost interest, stood at the back, chatting loudly and generally ruining the quiet that I enjoy so much in galleries and museums.
 Take tours, especially large group ones, and you become part of that problem.
 It (inadvertently) happened to me when I took a Roots tour in The Gambia.